 The key point of pay yourself first is to make your savings the priority at the start of the month, rather than waiting to see what you have left at the end.
 Set up an automatic transaction to move a fixed amount of cash to a savings account as soon as your paycheque deposits into your account, taking the money out of the equation before you even start paying bills.

 This is helpful in three main ways.

 - When the money is deducted from your account immediately after receipt, you’ll soon get used to not having the cash available.
 You can rearrange your budget to cover your essentials and discretionary spending without needing to worry about leaving a surplus for savings.

-- Forced savings makes the investment process more predictable.
+- Automatic savings makes the investment process more predictable.
 You’ll have a better idea of how much you’re saving each month, making long-term planning much easier and more effective.

 - People who pay themselves first wind up saving more with less effort and stress.
 If you only save from the money remaining at the end of the month, you’ll find there’s one more bill to pay, one more purchase to make, or one more night out to enjoy that eats into your potential savings surplus.

-The simplest way of starting a forced savings routine is to divert an affordable amount each month into a regular savings account.
+The simplest way of starting an automatic savings routine is to divert an affordable amount each month into a regular savings account.
 This tactic has the advantage of keeping your money on hand if you need it, although that can also work against you if you’re tempted to dip into your savings too often.